Sped0n/bridget/doc/getStarted.md

 > ⚠️⚠️⚠️
 >
 > Only thing that you need to pay **extra attention** is the [`bundled`](https://github.com/Sped0n/bridget/blob/1e2f1fadde9c16989eef1ab771f2ac8463dec5a4/exampleSite/config/_default/params.toml#L6) option, please read the corresponding doc and set it as your need.
+>
+> For users who have installation with module, please always set this option to `true`, unless you know what you are doing.
+>
+> Or you might get the error related to `node_modules/swiper/swiper.scss`.
+>

 ### `sitemap.toml`

 https://gohugo.io/templates/sitemap-template/#configuration

+## Customization (AKA for developer)

+>   Before heading to this section, please make sure you have **installation with Git**.

+### Option 1: *it just works* way

+>   If you want to modify js/ts file, please use option 2.

+1. Use hugo create a site and move the bridget theme into the theme directory.
+2. Run `npm install` in the <u>bridget theme root dir</u>, not <u>your hugo site root dir</u>.
+3. After the command is done, copy the `node_modules` dir from <u>bridget theme root dir</u> to <u>your hugo site root dir</u>.
+4. In <u>your hugo site root dir</u>, write/modify configuration files according to your needs, remember to set `bundled` option to `false`, so hugo will not use prebuilt css file.
+5. Run `hugo server` in <u>your hugo site root dir</u>, and you are good to go.

+### Option 2: recommended way

+1. Use hugo create a site and move the bridget theme into the theme directory.
+2. Run `npm install` in the <u>bridget theme root dir</u>, not <u>your hugo site root dir</u>.
+3. Run `npm run dev` in the <u>bridget theme root dir</u>, we will use content in exampleSite to debug.
+4. Make your customization.
+5. After modification, run `npm run build` in the <u>bridget theme root dir</u> to build artifacts.
+6. In <u>your hugo site root dir</u>, write/modify configuration files according to your needs, remember to set `bundled` option to `true`, so hugo will use the artifacts you built in step 5.
+7. Run `hugo server` in <u>your hugo site root dir</u>, and you are good to go.